soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/datainvestigations/incident-search.md

 ---
-title: "Query the data in a working set" ms.author: markjjo
+title: "Query the data in an incident" ms.author: markjjo
 author: markjjo
 manager: laurawi